Lilith in the 12th House: The Refusal Even You Cannot See

 Hidden life and self-undoing

-The biography often includes at least one long period of self-undoing that looks, from the outside, like bad luck or illness: substance issues, chronic fatigue, a string of unavailable partners, the pattern of dropping the project at ninety percent.
-The native often internalizes a story of being someone who cannot finish, when the truer story is that she has been finishing the wrong thing.
+The biography can include a long period of self-undoing that looks, from the outside, like bad luck, a stuck habit, unavailable partners, or the pattern of dropping the project at ninety percent.
+The native may internalize a story of being someone who cannot finish, when a more useful reading is that she has been trying to finish the wrong thing.
 The buried refusal was doing the only work it had access to, which was sabotage.

 The secret life is central to this placement and often misunderstood by the native herself.
 Almost everyone with Lilith in the 12th has a part of life no one close to her really knows about: the writing no one reads, the affair that never became a relationship, the past she does not narrate, the spiritual practice she performs alone.
 The move out is not publicizing the secret.
 It is choosing consciously what stays private and what she is ready to name, rather than letting the split run the schedule on her behalf.